How to Fix Chrome Won’t Open?

 Chrome Won’t Open Issue on Windows

-Moreover, a corrupted Google Chrome user data folder, which stores data about cache, profile, and many details, can also lead you to this issue.
+A corrupted Google Chrome user data folder, which contains cache, profile, and other details, can also cause the issue.

 IssueChrome Won't Open